SirusDoma/Genode/README.md

 >
 > #### Inheritance over Composition
 > The framework currently employs an _Inheritance over Composition_ design.
-> Certain modules such as `SceneGraph` are heavily rely on virtual inheritance which may (or may not) produce performance overhead particularly when dealing with millions of complex node objects.
+> Certain modules such as `SceneGraph` are heavily rely on virtual inheritance which may (or may not) introduce performance overhead particularly when dealing with millions of complex node objects.
 >
 > Alternatively, you can roll out your own [ECS solution](https://en.wikipedia.org/wiki/Entity_component_system) and use lower-level abstraction classes to partially utilize the `SceneGraph` module, thereby still gaining the benefits of _Composition over Inheritance_.
 > See [_Design Goals_](#design-goals) below for more details.